keldaanCommunity/pokemonAutoChess/changelog/patch-4.1.md

 # UI

 - Grass heal proc now has an animation
-- Fully Redesigned Bot Builder
+- Fully redesigned Bot Builder
+- Add Gadgets menu in player profile
-- Show number of titles unlocked
+- Show number of titles unlocked in Titles menu
-- Add a modal to reconnect to previous game from lobby
+- Add a modal to reconnect to previous game from the lobby
 - The key "S" now toggles the emote menu in game
 - The key "A" now plays a user avatar's animation in game
 - User in-game avatars can now use animations during carousel phases